 Weight & Noise rating

-- The weight of the Toro 51621, which is 8.9 lbs, slightly exceeds the 8.5 lbs of the Toro Ultra Blower Vac 51619, and will therefore require you to carry around slightly more weight.
+- The Toro 51621, weighing 8.9 lbs, edges slightly above the 8.5 lbs of the Toro Ultra Blower Vac 51619, implying that while it's marginally heavier, you may notice a tad more comfort and ease in handling the latter.

 Other features comparison